What’s up with building codes?

 Before scrolling away because this topic seems too boring or technical, look around—chances are, you’re in a building right now.
 Americans spend roughly 90 percent of their time in buildings, which are also responsible for a whopping 40 percent of U.S. greenhouse gas emissions.

-Constructing a building is the first and often best chance to determine how much energy it will consume, and building codes (which you will be an expert on in a few short minutes) have an outsize impact on how most buildings are built.
+Constructing a building is the first and often best chance to determine how much energy it will consume.
+Building codes (which you will be an expert in a few short minutes) set the floor on what we can expect from a newly constructed building.
 This is why building codes are too important to take for granted, especially because residents and local leaders have the power to make a significant impact strengthening the climate- and human-impact of our buildings via the code adoption process.
 In this post, we will demystify this process and show you how to contribute to the conversation.

 To start, most of us already know a few basics about building codes.
 For example, if you’re selling a house, you likely know that you can’t count basement rooms as bedrooms if they don’t have egress or escape windows.
 Why is that?
 Our residential building code requires that basement bedrooms must have escape windows.
 Or you might be fond of lamenting to friends and family that aspects of your old house are not “up to code,” for example when you find yourself shivering next to a wall with no insulation, or when plugging in a space heater involves a 34-step process to make sure that it doesn’t trip the breaker.